A real-analytic Jordan curve cannot bound infinitely many relative minima of area: Basic setup and Weierstrass representation

 Note that with this definition of $A$ and $B$, some of the $a_i$ and/or some of the $b_i$ may have been defined to be equal to some of the $s_i$, in case $s_i$ occurs with a greater multiplicity in $f$ than in $fg^2$ or vice-versa.
 This is possible since these extra occurrences are double, since they occur as roots or poles of $g$.
 Each branch point $s_i$ will either occur as an $a_i$, or as a $b_i$, or neither one (in case its multiplicities in $f$ and $fg^2$ are equal); so it will still be true that $a_i(t)$ is not identically equal to $b_j(t)$ as $t$ varies, even if the $s_i$ occur and are treated this way.

-As we have already remarked, it follows from Lemma \ref{lemma:analyticity} that the $a_i$, $b_i$, and $s_i$ depend analytically on $t$.
+As we have already remarked, it follows from Corollary \ref{corollary:analyticity} that the $a_i$, $b_i$, and $s_i$ depend analytically on $t$.
 Although they all approach zero as $t$ goes to zero, some may go to zero faster than others.
 The roots $a_i$, $b_i$, and $s_i$ occur in ``rings'', going to zero at different speeds.
-Ring 1 contains the principal roots.
 There is a (finite) sequence of powers $\gamma_1 < \gamma_2 < \ldots $ such that every root goes to zero as $t^{\gamma_n}$ for some $n$; we say those roots belong to the $n$-th ring.
 Specifically, the roots in the $n$-th ring are those for which there exist nonzero complex constants $\alpha_i$, $\beta_i$, and $\zeta_i$ such that

-The roots in the first ring, i.e. those that go to zero as $t^\gamma$, are called the {\em principal roots}.